leanprover/reference-manual/README.md

 # Mathlib Documentation

-**WIP: Jon Eugster 24/01/2025.
-Wait and see :)**

 ## Reading the Manual

-The latest release of this reference manual can be read [here](nowhere).
+The latest release of this Mathlib manual can be read [here](https://leanprover-community.github.io/mathlib-manual/html-multi/).

 ## Code origin / Installation

-This is all adapted code from the [Lean Language Reference](https://github.com/leanprover/reference-manual) which has been repurposed to display mathlib text. **You should check there for installation instructions.**
+This is mostly adapted code from the [Lean Language Reference](https://github.com/leanprover/reference-manual). **You should check there for installation instructions.**

-Any problems not directly related to the content itself are probably carried over from there, too...
+Any problems beyond the content itself are probably carried over from there, and might need fixing there.

 ## Building the Reference Manual Locally